 IF YOU’RE CONSIDERING THERAPY, IT’S NATURAL TO HAVE QUESTIONS

 • Yes.
 Sliding scale is available based on need.
-Please don’t let cost keep you from reaching out—if we can’t find a fee that works, I’ll do my best to connect you with someone who can work within your budget.
+Please don’t let cost keep you from reaching out—if we can’t find a fee that works, we will connect you with someone who can work within your budget.

 • I do not accept insurance.
 However, many PPO plans offer partial reimbursement for psychotherapy services when clients submit a superbill, which I can provide.